Pharmacological action Pharmacological action is antitumor.

 Overdose

-Symptoms: When bevacizumab is administered at a maximum dose of 20 mg/kg every 2 weeks by IV, severe headache (migraine) has been reported in several patients.
-In case of overdose, the listed dose-dependent side effects may worsen.
+Symptoms: When bevacizumab was prescribed at a maximum dose of 20 mg/kg IV every 2 weeks, severe headache (migraine) was reported in several patients.
+In case of overdose, the listed dose-dependent side effects may increase.

 Treatment: there is no specific antidote.
 Treatment is symptomatic.